-This isn’t something I broadcast a lot of my blog or social media, but I’ve been using Qi Men Dun Jia for some of my clients involved in lawsuits.
-Fortunately for most of my clients, things always work out in their favour and they eventually win the case.
+This isn’t something I broadcast a lot on my blog or social media, but I’ve been using Qi Men Dun Jia for some of my clients involved in lawsuits.
+Fortunately for most of my clients, things always work out in their favour, and they eventually win the case.
 Some even chose not to pursue things further after a consultation with me.

 Whatever I write here has nothing to do with my opinions or judgements on who is right or wrong.
 This post is coming from a professional angle using Chinese metaphysics.
-I’m just a mere detached observer and practising Qi Men Dun Jia whenever I come across an interesting case.
+I’m just a detached observer and practise Qi Men Dun Jia whenever I encounter an interesting case.

 The Context And My Initial Thoughts

-Below was the chart generated on 25th September’21:
+Below is the chart generated on 25th September’21:

-Most people have been taught for some weird reason or another that you need to sit and face some auspicious direction in order to get an accurate chart or reading, which I personally find to be just a marketing gimmick and utter hogwash.
+Most people have been taught for some weird reason that you need to sit and face some auspicious direction to get an accurate chart or reading, which I find to be a marketing gimmick and utter hogwash.
 Truth be told, I was slouched on a bean bag on the floor when this chart was generated.
 I was sincere, or rather focused, though, in asking the question.

-I have to reiterate again that whenever I generate a Qi Men Dun Jia chart, it never fails to amaze me that how it speaks to me and how relevant it is to the question ask.
-It is really as though the chart knows when and what kind of question you’re going to ask.
-Qi Men Dun Jia is not magic as I always say, but rather, a study of space and time and how things manifest in our world over time.
-It always goes back to the saying 「在天成象， 在地成形， 在人成事」。 Whatever is observe in the Heavens will have a physical manifestation on Earth, which naturally includes human life and its complexities.
+I have to reiterate that whenever I generate a Qi Men Dun Jia chart, it never fails to amaze me how it speaks to me and how relevant it is to the question asked.
+It is really as though the chart knows when and what kind of question you will ask.
+Qi Men Dun Jia is not magic, as I always say, but rather a study of space and time and how things manifest in our world over time.
+It always goes back to the saying 「在天成象， 在地成形， 在人成事」。 Whatever is observed in the Heavens will have a physical manifestation on Earth, which naturally includes human life and its complexities.

-Qi Men Dun Jia is amazing because it encapsulates all these laws expresses them in a form of a chart and although it looks like a mere snapshot of time, there is an element of time unfolding expressed in the chart as well.
+Qi Men Dun Jia is amazing because it encapsulates all these laws and expresses them in the form of a chart, and although it looks like a mere snapshot of time, there is an element of time unfolding expressed in the chart as well.